Saturday, September 20, 2025

 It had been another 24 hours before the military commandos had totally secured the hotel.
 We were directed to a make-shift hospital set up in a nearby office building.

-“My dad was wearing exactly this shirt, but this isn’t my dad.”
+“My dad was wearing a similar shirt, but this isn’t my dad.”
 “How can you be so sure ?
 Bodies change…..”
 “I’m sure”, I said, my heart soaring at the possibility that dad might still be alive.
 “This man is wearing a gold chain with an Om pendant on it.
 My dad has a platinum chain with the Zorastrian Farvahar.”

 “There isn’t anyone else wearing such a colorful shirt”, the man said.
 His assistant tapped his elbow, and spoke to him quietly.
 I followed their gaze to the body lying by itself on a table in the corner, the face covered.
-The blood splattered t-shirt was a St Mary’s Class of 1977 t-shirt, exactly like the one dad sometimes wore under his lucky ducky shirt.
-The bullet had narrowly missed the Farvahar around his neck.
+The blood splattered t-shirt was a St Peters class of 1977 t-shirt, exactly like the one dad sometimes wore under his lucky ducky shirt.
+The bullet had narrowly missed the Farvahar which dangled apologetically off to the side of his body.

 Writing - A New Phase